 Though not technically "writing", you might be interested in this series of short videos in which I address common questions about Extinction Rebellion's proposal for a citizens' assembly.

-I am involved in an exciting new project in Portugal.
-Fórum dos Cidadãos aims to bring the informed, reasoned voice of ordinary citizens to the public debate on important topics.
+A few years back I co-founded an exciting project in Portugal: Fórum dos Cidadãos aims to bring the informed, reasoned voice of ordinary citizens to the public debate on important topics.

 I am also proud to have been among the founding members of the Democracy R&D network.